E.H. Lohbrunner Alpine Garden

-The Alpine Garden is organized geographically with separate beds representing the mountains of Asia, Africa, North America, Europe, South America and Australasia, allowing visitors to "travel around the world" looking at plants.
-Skillful design and placement of rock outcrops simulates montane and alpine habitats.
+The E.H.
+Lohbrunner Alpine Garden is organized geographically with separate beds representing the mountains of Asia, Africa, North America, Europe, South America and Australasia, allowing visitors to “travel around the world” looking at plants.
+Skilful design and placement of rock outcrops simulates montane and alpine habitats.
 Plants are spaced well-apart to allow maximum sun exposure and air circulation.
 The abundance and diversity of flowering plants and our cool weather means long seasons of bloom and the presence of many different pollinators.
-Hummingbirds are year-round visitors to the garden, providing pollination and pest management services, as well as considerable entertainment to visitors.
+Hummingbirds are year-round visitors to the garden providing pollination and pest management services, as well as considerable entertainment to visitors.

-At almost any time of the year, the E. H. Lohbrunner Alpine Garden provides a bounty of interesting plants and flowers.
-Even in the depths of winter, there are always plants in flower in the Bulb Frame, and barring deep freezes or heavy snow, late winter bulbs such as snowdrops, cyclamen and various narcissi start to push out of the ground in January or early February.
+At almost any time of the year, the Alpine Garden provides a bounty of interesting plants and flowers.
+Even in deep winter, there are always plants in flower in the Bulb Frame, and barring deep freezes or heavy snow, late winter bulbs such as snowdrops, cyclamen and various narcissi start to push out of the ground in January or early February.
 More bulbs, winter heath, hellebores, rhododendrons, barberries, manzanitas and more follow and by April, there are thousands of plants from every continental region in flower.

-Summertime is a riot of colour, with various yellow, pink and and orange daisy relatives competing with the darker kniphofias (poker plants), montbretias (crocosmias) and Cape fuchsias in the Africa section.
-Both here and in the South America section where true fuchsias grow alongside strange heath-like potato relatives with purple tubular flowers and giant red lobelias, hummingbirds feed on the plentiful nectar and make their noisy territorial displays.
-As summer slides into autumn, colourful leaves and late summer flowers, such as hebes, bush anemones and zauschnerias take centre stage.
-Later still, ripening pernettya and fuchsia berries mix with autumn crocus, belladonna lilies, nerines and river lilies, making a last colourful push before winter sets in.
+Summertime is a riot of colour, with various yellow, pink and orange daisy relatives competing with the darker Kniphofia species (poker plants), Crocosmia species (montbretias) and Phygelius (Cape fuchsias) in the Africa section.
+In the South America section, hummingbirds make their noisy territorial displays and feed on the plentiful nectar of the fuchsias, giant red lobelia and unusual potato relatives with purple tubular flowers.
+As summer turns into autumn, colourful leaves and late summer flowers, such as fothergilla, chrysanthemum and zauschnerias take centre stage.
+Later, ripening pernettya and fuchsia berries mix with autumn crocus, belladonna lilies, nerines and river lilies, making a last push of colour before winter sets in.

-A rare, native moss relative—a plant called a hornwort—grows on the south side of the Alpine Garden Asian section pond.
+A rare, native moss relative— hornwort—grows on the south side of the Alpine Garden’s Asian section pond.
 Hornworts are valuable tools in the teaching of evolutionary biology, and plants are collected annually for the UBC Botany Department from this spot.